 Hard Head: Averted in that even with maximum toughness most direct hits to unarmored heads are instantly fatal.
 But decently armored dwarves can survive getting their skulls shattered without any lasting effects.

-Helping Hands: With the latest release, body parts severed from the undead can be easily reanimated by necromancers and mummies.
+Helping Hands: Body parts severed from the undead can be easily reanimated by necromancers and mummies.
 They can even do this to body parts severed from living beings, so adventures can find themselves in the unlucky circumstance of having to fight their own severed arm.

-Hollywood Healing: Averted in that individual tissues have their own rates of healing (nervous tissue doesn't at all), and tissue can become permanently scarred.
-Played straight in adventure mode where quick-travelling, sleep, or waiting for any amount of time instantly heals essentially anything that can heal.
-Also played straight by a bug in the current version where eyes can be heavily damaged but not completely destroyed, and grow back very quickly (truer than you'd think) to full functionality (as unlikely as it sounds).
+Hollywood Healing: Individual tissues have their own rates of healing (nervous tissue doesn't at all), and tissue can become permanently scarred.
+But in adventure mode, quick-travelling, sleep, or waiting for any amount of time instantly heals essentially anything that can heal.

 I'm a Humanitarian: Elves are okay with eating any creature, sentient or not, even one of their own race, if they defeated it in battle.

 Some players tend to mod dwarves to have this trait, so they will butcher corpses of fallen sentient enemies for the sake of good old pragmatism (hey, no meat, bones or skulls should come to waste), or just to spite a hated enemy (like butchering elf corpses, making crossbow bolts of their bones, and then killing more elves with -elf bone bolts-.)